docomoinnovations/cloud_orchestrator/README.md

 # Cloud Orchestrator

 Cloud Orchestrator is a distribution for cloud administrators and operators.
-This distribution can manage resources from cloud providers such as AWS EC2, OpenStack and Kubernetes
+This distribution can manage resources from cloud providers such as AWS EC2, Kubernetes and OpenStack.

 Out of the box, the distribution provides management for AWS EC2, AWS VPC/Networking and granular user permissions.